rbundock/rbundock.github.io/_blog/why-you-should-outsource-your-software-development-to-Poland.md

 ---
 layout: post
-title:  "5 types of enterprise software solutions"
+title:  "Why you should outsource your software development to Poland"
 ---
 # Why you should outsource your software development to Poland
 Key factors that help to decide